GlennStreetman/copyExcelChart/README.md

+# WARNING: Under active development.
+Use with extreme caution or as code example.

 ## Copy charts between excel files using Node file system operations.
  Currently working with basic excel .xlsx charts, that pull data from cell ranges. <br>
  Not yet tested with pivot charts or charts that reference named ranges or tables.